 Comrades Club Today

-The Comrades Club history continues with the 100th Anniversary in 2019, with many events being staged, including a Snooker Night with Steve Davis, Brewery trips, a music festival weekend, a golf tournament, special quiz night and an anniversary dinner, though without any scantily clad ladies.
+The Comrades Club history continued with the 100th Anniversary in 2019, when many events were staged, including a Snooker Night with Steve Davis, Brewery trips, a music festival weekend, a golf tournament, special quiz night and an anniversary dinner.